-The following video breaks down the SERP Analyzer and how it can help you get to the top of Google by making simple changes.
+Watch the following break down of the SERP Analyzer and how it can help you get to the top of Google by making simple changes.
 It compares your page to what's already ranking well.

 Content Editor Demo [Paid]

-Surfer's Content Editor is similar to Google Docs as it gives you an editor to write your content, but it goes one step further by checking your on-page content live while you or your writing team is working on the first draft.
+Surfer's Content Editor (CE) is similar to Google Docs as it gives you a text editor to write your content, but it goes one step further by checking your on-page content live while you or your writing team is working on the first draft.

-If you haven't installed Surfer's Keyword Extension tool, make sure to do so now!
+If you haven't installed Surfer's Keyword Extension tool, make sure to install the Google Chrome extension so now!

 In the beginning... they were for the utmost technically-attuned SEOs who were very familiar with analyzing spreadsheet data.

-Other tools required watching a full hour long training video to fully understand how to use the tool.
+Other tools required watching a full hour long training video to fully learn how to use the tool.
 That's not an SEO experience Surfer puts you through.

 Enter Surfer SEO.

-Once the SERP Analyzer has finished compiling data for a given query you can click on the result and get to the next page, which is the analysis screen.
+Once the SERP Analyzer has finished compiling data for a given query you can click on the result and get to the next page.

 The graph lets you filter for average or exact values (see the toggle button to the right of "Filter by URL" in the image above) based on the ranking factors checkbox(es) you have selected on the left-hand sidebar.

-Notice the colored bar metrics on the left next to the factors.
-These bars help you determine which factors should give the most weight when compared to the competition.
+Notice the colored bar metrics on the left next to the list of factors.
+These bars help you determine which factors give the most weight when compared to the selected comparison websites.

-As you can see, SurferSEO provides SEO data in such a way that it's digestible, and you're able to take action on optimization immediately.
+As you can see, SurferSEO provides metrics in such a way that it's digestible, and you're able to take action on updating your content immediately.

-Competitors before Surfer came around would provide a data dump on their analysis screen (mainly in a nice spreadsheet format).
+Tools before Surfer SEO came around would provide a data dump on their analysis screen (mainly in a nice spreadsheet format).

-I've seen some tools forced to evolve since Surfer burst into the on-page analysis SaaS market and set a new standard for ease of use.
+I've seen some tools forced to evolve since Surfer SEO burst into the on page analysis SaaS market and set a new standard for ease of use.

 Content Structure Analysis

-Content structure includes elements such as title tags, header tags (H1-H7), word count, images, and more.
+Structure includes elements such as title tags, Hx tags (H1-H7), content length, images, and more.

-Without a tool like Surfer, you'd have to spend a bit of time analyzing these elements.
+Without an on-page tool, you'd have to spend a bit of time analyzing these elements.
 With a tool like this, these elements are accounted for by bar meters on the left-hand side of the analysis dashboard under "Structure."

-Next, you can check how competitors have organized their H1-H7 tags with a click of a button.
+Next, you can check how competing sites have organized their H1-H7 tags with a quick click of a button.

-First, determine which competitor you want to analyze and click the "A" icon:
+First, determine which post you want to analyze and click the "A" icon:

-This will bring up a new window with the breakdown of the competitor's Hx tags.
+This will bring up a new window with a detailed break down of the competitor's Hx tags.

-I recall only a few years ago I'd visit competitor sites and would have to check the source code to see the order of their H tags.
+I recall only a few years ago I'd visit competing sites and would have to check the source code to see the order of their H tags.

-I'm glad this feature is included because it can be helpful when putting your article outline(s) together.
+This is extremely helpful when putting your article outline(s) together.

-The last page structure element I look at before starting a new article is the word count of each competitor laid out on a graph.
+The last page structure element I look at before starting a new article is the content length (word count) of each competitor laid out on a chart.

-The word count of the most successfully ranking competitors is the ballpark target number of words I aim for.
+The word count of the most successfully ranked pages is the ballpark number of words I aim for.

-It's important that you get your word count in the range your top competitors are in because it'll make your audit analysis more effective (more on the audit soon).
+It's important that you get your word count in the range the top ranking pages have because it'll make your Surfer audit analysis more effective (more on this soon).

 Latent Semantic Indexing Keywords

-Further down on the analysis screen are the Latent Semantic Indexing (LSI) keyword recommendations provided by Surfer.
+Further down on the screen are the Latent Semantic Indexing (LSI) keyword recommendations provided by Surfer.

 Although there are free LSI tools on the internet, a lot of them scrape related searches from Google, which are not LSI keywords.

-LSI keywords are terms and phrases with an important degree of correlation to the target search query.
+LSI keywords are terms and phrases with an important degree of correlation to the main search query.
 Google takes LSI keywords into account when determining content relevance and quality.

-SurferSEO provides lists of these prominent keywords from competitors ranking for your target query.
+SurferSEO provides lists of these prominent keywords from the SERP results for your main query.
 The lists are broken down into Popular words, Popular phrases, Common Words, Common Phrases, and Prominent words and phrases.

-To implement LSI keyword optimization to your page, compile the keywords found on your competitors' page(s) that are currently not on your page, from the tabs above, and include them in your content.
+To implement LSI keyword optimization to your page, compile the keywords found on your competitors' page(s) that are currently not on your page, from the tabs above, and add them in your content.

-When I do SurferSEO audits, I exclude all competitors and ONLY select my main competitors.
+When I do SurferSEO audits, I exclude all pages and ONLY add carefully selected pages.

-Note: if you would like to see the audit process from A-Z, I'm offering my free step-by-step tutorial video on exactly how I use Surfer's content audit as a bonus.
-Make sure to read the instructions to get your bonus video.
+Note: if you would like to see this process from A-Z, I'm offering my free step-by-step tutorial video on exactly how I use Surfer's audit as a bonus: read these instructions to get your bonus.

 Only then do I input my page's URL and click "Compare."
 Once that's finished loading (Surfer will crawl my page and compare it to the competitors), I'll click on "Audit."

-Which will bring up the audit feature that will give you a focused view on what you need to do to mirror your selected competitors (SEO wise).
+Which will bring up the Surfer audit that gives a focused view on what you need to do to mirror the top search results.

-This is where you can start honing in on target keyword density based on your competition.
+This is where you can start honing in on target keyword density based on your selected comparison URLs.

 Click on either image to zoom in.

-The audit breaks down all of the correlation meter SEO factors originally seen in the left-hand side of the analysis screen (prior to clicking the audit button) and focuses on what's over-optimized and under-optimized (including page structure) when compared to your competitors.
+The audit breaks down all of the correlation meter SEO factors originally seen in the left-hand side of the analysis screen of the SERP Analyzer and focuses on what's over-optimized and under-optimized (including page structure) when compared to your competitors.

-Once you've applied your audit change to your content, you can run another audit round and keep chipping away at improving your content until you're on par with the competition.
+Once you've applied your audit changes to your content, you can run another round and keep chipping away at improving your content until you're on par with the competition.

 Matt Diggity recently created a video showing how he recovered his lost rankings with Surfer's content audit.

-If Matt, one of the leading SEO experts in the world, is using this audit feature to benefit his rankings (and his client's rankings), it's certainly worth giving Surfer a shot.
+If Matt, one of the leading SEO experts in the SEO community, is using this Surfer SEO feature to benefit his rankings, it's certainly worth giving Surfer a shot.

 Surfer's Content Editor was released in mid-2019, and it's only got better in time.

-If you outsource your content, you'll love the Content Editor because you can create SEO tailored writing briefs and share the link to specific projects with anyone!
+If you outsource your content, you're going to love the Content Editor because you can create SEO tailored writing briefs and share the link with your writing team!

-I've sent writers I work with a Content Editor link, and it's saved me so much time because they're writing with SEO in mind without having to be an SEO expert.
+I've sent writers Surfer links, and it's saved me so much time because they're writing with SEO in mind without having to be an SEO expert.

-When you initiate a Content Editor project with your target keyword, Surfer is going to ask you to customize your project by selecting your main competitors and a lot more SEO factors.
+When you create a Content Editor project with your keyword, Surfer will ask you to customize your project by selecting your main competitors and a lot more SEO factors.

-Once your customization is finalized, the editor will appear.
-Your standard editor on the left-hand side and the right-hand side is the SEO guide for the writer.
+Once your customization is finalized, you can share it.
+You have your standard editor on the left-hand side and the right is the SEO guide for the writer.

-Even if you write your own content, you can benefit from trying the Content Editor for your upcoming content for free.
+Even if you write your own content, it helps.
+You can benefit from trying the Content Editor for your upcoming content (click to learn more).